carlag-raft/raft-exercise/README.md

 MEETINGS AGENDA

 Day 1
+Time: 1.5 hours
+Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
+Goal: Provide an overview of the project

+1. Introductions (30 minutes) - Everyone introduces themselves and briefly describes a professional success
+2. Product Vision (30 minutes) - Product Owner and client describe why we are revamping a legacy system into a new web based application, what is the background
+3. Producing Press Release (30 minutes) - a fun way to get a shared view of the project’s purpose by touting the benefits it’ll bring

+Day 2
 Time: 2 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal: Provide an overview of the project

-1. Introductions (20 minutes) - Everyone introduces themselves and briefly describes a professional success
-2. Product Vision (10 minutes) - Product Owner briefly describes why we are revamping a legacy system into a new web based application
-2. Scope/Deliverables ()
+Goal:

 SPRINT 0 CERMONIES